Bumblebee (Transformers): Animated series

 In the episode "Autoboot Camp", Bumblebee has flashbacks to his days as an Autobot trainee.
 During training, he met Bulkhead, Longarm, Ironhide, and Wasp.
 The group was under the command of Drill Sergeant Sentinel Minor, who gave Bumblebee his name (after calling him a "bumbler").
 Bumblebee would often say or do the wrong thing, resulting in the entire platoon receiving Transformation push-ups as a result, which made him unpopular with Wasp and Ironhide.
 One day, Bumblebee heard someone communicating with Megatron.
 Believing the traitor to be Wasp, Bumblebee (with help from Longarm) discovered evidence in Wasp's locker.
 For discovering the traitor, Sentinel was prepared to give Bumblebee Elite Guard membership.
 However, Bumblebee gave up that chance by taking the rap for Bulkhead, who had previously knocked a building onto Sentinel, and was about to be removed from training, joining his new friend as a Space Bridge technician.
 Bulkhead and Bumblebee were assigned to a Space Bridge repair ship under the command of Optimus Prime, along with Ratchet.
 Both he and Bulkhead were the first to encounter Prowl before he joins their group.

 In the series finale, during a rescue mission to save Arcee, who was on the moon, Bumblebee manages to settle the score with Shockwave before he and Bulkhead put him under arrest.
 After the Autobots learn of Prowl's ultimate sacrifice, they take the sparkless body of Prowl and the captured Megatron, Lugnut, and Shockwave to Cybertron.
 On their arrival home, they are greeted and cheered on by the other Autobots for their victory over the evil and malevolent leader of the Decepticons.

 Fun Publications

 Bumblebee appeared in the 2008 BotCon voice actor play Bee in the City, voiced by Bumper Robinson.
 In this story Professor Sumdac attempted to create a teleportation system to get the Autobots to Cybertron, but an interaction with Sari's key ended up transporting Optimus Prime, Bumblebee and Sari to Transtech Cybertron, where they met Flareup and his friends were detained by Shockwave while he was deemed not a threat.
-Bumblebee teamed up with transformer named "Joe" to help him and Flareup get their friends.
+Bumblebee teamed up with a seemingly-friendly transformer named "Joe" to help him and Flareup get their friends.
 But after Joe exposed himself as a Megatron and uses Sari's key to create an army to begin a reign of terror, Bumblebee pointed out the world's bureaucratic nature that resulted in a mutiny.
 Afterwards the Autobots and Sari returned to their own dimension.